 The great news is that this funding is in addition to the existing £1000 government grant which already applies to new 16-18 year old apprentices.
-This means that some employers could claim as much as £3000 when they hire an apprentice.
+This means that some employers could claim as much as £4000 when they hire an apprentice.

 With these new financial incentives, we hope that more employers will take the plunge, hire an apprentice, and realise the benefits of this amazing talent development opportunity.

 Apprenticeships combine the structure, training and rigorous assessment of a formal qualification with invaluable on-the-job experience.
 As such, they are an ideal mechanism for a young person to begin a career in digital or tech roles, and for employers to cultivate a cost-effective, loyal and knowledgeable workforce.

 For those committed to growing their own tech talent, hiring apprentices can be transformative.